inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.2.md

 ## Other Licenses

-Inquerex makes function calls to a handful of [free software](https://www.gnu.org/philosophy/open-source-misses-the-point.html) libraries, each of which may be redistributed (for free or commercially) in accordance with its license:
+Inquerex makes direct and indirect function calls to a handful of [free software](https://www.gnu.org/philosophy/open-source-misses-the-point.html) libraries.
+Although these libraries come [aggregated](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation) with Inquerex, Inquerex is distinct from them.
+Each of them may be modified and redistributed (for free or commercially) in accordance with its license.

+### Direct Function Calls

+You'll find these libraries in the "Inquerex.app" folder.
+Here's the path: `/Applications/Inquerex.app/Contents/Resources/Libraries`.
+You can browse the main Inquerex.app directory in Finder if you right click on "Inquerex.app" in your Applications folder and select `Show Package Contents`.

 | Name | License |
 | :------------ | :------------ |